Why some cancers come back

 It can be very difficult to live with the fact that your cancer may come back.
 Even if doctors tell you that they are 95% certain your cancer has gone for good, you may find it very upsetting that no one can say for sure that you're cured.

 Some people find that they can't stop thinking about it even after the end of their treatment.
-You may feel a little frightened of planning anything in the future or you may feel sad or depressed.
+You might feel a little frightened of planning anything in the future.
+Or you may feel sad or depressed.

 You may find it helpful to talk to other people in the same situation if you are finding it hard to cope with the fact that you have had cancer.
 Or you could talk to a trained counsellor.
 This can help you to find ways of dealing with the fear and worry.